vippsas/vipps-developers/common-topics/direct-vs-psp.md

 [eCom](https://developer.vippsmobilepay.com/docs/APIs/ecom-api)
 APIs have some functionality that is not available in the PSP API:

-1. Direct integration allows you to have more control over the integration - and the user experience and to customize it to your specific needs.
-This can lead to a better user experience for your customers and can help to increase conversions.
+1. Direct integration allows you to have more control over the integration - and the user experience - and to customize it to your specific needs.
+This can lead to a better user experience for your customers and also increase conversions.
 2. Higher success rate.
    With a direct integration, you have full control over the user flow, and use the Vipps MobilePay APIs directly without any additional steps or